NeerChayaphon/Medical-Consultation-System/README.md

   API_URL = /api/v1
   secret = <Your secret code for JWT>
   ```
-  2.Install dependencies for the Backend and Run the backend REST API by typing the following command.
+  2. Install dependencies for the Backend and Run the backend REST API by typing the following command.
   ```
   $ cd backend
   $ npm install
   $ npm start
   ```
-  3.Install dependencies for the Frontend and Run the React frontend by typing the following command.
+  3. Install dependencies for the Frontend and Run the React frontend by typing the following command.
   ```
   $ cd ..
   $ cd frontend